 The company was floated on the London Stock Exchange in 1966 and was taken over by Mattel in 1994 after a bidding war with Hasbro.
 Mattel closed the UK factory and while it still produces Scrabble, most of the traditional Spear's Games are no longer made.

-What's your Spears Game worth?
+What's your Spears Game worth in 2021?
 Here are some recently sold items.